-Under very limited circumstances, the Court may extend the one-year statute of limitation period under a legal doctrine called equitable tolling.
-Equitable tolling will apply only if the prisoner shows that some extraordinary external circumstance made it impossible to file the Section 2254 petition before the statute of limitation expired.
-This doctrine is used sparingly, so don't rely on it to save your petition if you file late.
+Under very rare circumstances, the Court may extend the one-year statute of limitation period under a legal doctrine called equitable tolling.
+Equitable tolling applies only if a prisoner shows that some extraordinary external circumstance made it impossible to file the Section 2255 motion before the statute of limitation expired.
+This doctrine is used sparingly, so don't rely on it to save your motion if you file late.